15 Reasons to Visit York River State Park, Virginia

 Catching Blue Crabs

 You can find Blue Crabs along the York River shoreline in warmer months.
 You won’t need a fishing license to catch Blue Crab at York River State Park as long as you don’t use commercial fishing equipment.
 Each person can set up two crab pots (traps) and take up to 1 bushel (.035 cubic meters) of hard crabs or 2 bushels (.07 cubic meters) of peeler crabs each day without a license.
-If you buy a seasonal license, you can use up to 5 crab pots/per person.
+Here’s more info about recreational crabbing rules in Virginia which includes licensing info, size limits, season dates, and possession limits,

 If you’d like to see more photos of wildlife and boating activities at York River State Park, check these out on Flickr.